cburdine/materials-ml-workshop/MaterialsML/data_types/python_data_types.md

 ```
 ## Python List Comprehension

 Python list comprehension is a concise and powerful way to create new lists based on existing lists or other iterable objects.
 It allows you to combine the process of creating a new list and applying transformations or filtering in a single line of code.
-List comprehension is perhaps one of the mist highly regarded features in Python, since it allows for the processing of sequential data in a way that is both concise and efficient.
+List comprehension is perhaps one of the most highly regarded features in Python, since it allows for the processing of sequential data in a way that is both concise and efficient.
 The general syntax for list comprehension in Python is as follows:

 ```
 new_list = [ expression for item in sequence if condition ]